jjooxz/Meta-Financa/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Attribution Non-Commercial 4.0 International Licence](LICENSE).
 Feel free to use and modify it as needed.